Daze of Wine and Roses: An Indulgent Pairing of Chocolate Truffles and Sparkling Wine for Valentine’s Day

 You’re just too good to be true… can’t take my eyes off of you….

 Let me introduce you to Banfi Rosa Regale, an Italian sparkling red wine from Piedmont, Italy.
 It is made from a red grape known as Brachetto.
 Yes, it is sweet and bubbly like soda pop, BUT it offers great structure, fine perlage (tiny bubbles equal higher quality in sparkling wines) and enough acidity to make it elegant and sophisticated and oh so enjoyable.
 The aromas of red berries, orange, and rose are hypnotic, and the sweet but slightly tart flavors of strawberry and raspberry that unfold on your palate with drive you crazy and keep you coming back for more.
 I first tried this wine at a business networking event when I worked at a chamber of commerce, and it was pretty much all I could think about that evening — how utterly amazing this wine is!
-I still feel that way, and that is why I think you should get thee to Total Wine (or wherever you can find it – wine.com has it, too) and stock up for Valentine’s Day!
+I still feel that way, and that is why I think you should stock up on this wine for Valentine’s Day!

 (goes to pour herself another glass because it’s too… freaking…good…)